Team-GhostLand/GhostLand7/README.md

 - [ ] Update config files *(ongoing)*
 - [ ] Clouds have some issues with rendering (DH makes clouds double-layerd) ~~*(note: Can't we pretend that this is intentional?
 They look kinda dope!)*~~ ~~*(fixed: turned the clouds off (there is one layer now instead of two))*~~ *(nope: look below)*
 - [x] Clouds don't render at all without DH *(fixed: turned the clouds back on (there is one layer now instead of zero for DH-less players))*
-- [ ] Issues while exiting a world ~~*(fixed: They just... fixed... themselves?
-Quits instantly without DH; with DH on - exiting takes some time (10-something seconds), but __usually__ will also happen, eventually.)*~~ *(update: they haven't actually fixed themselves, this issue still happens)*
-- [ ] Issues while entering a world (falling through the world) *(note: this happens due to world generation being really slow, so the player falls through the world until it generates below them - but only in Survival (on Creative, the game automatically enables flight, it seems), and only for a little while (the world loads eventually and you get teleported up), unlike that one weird bug from Baseline, where the chunks would just never load at all)* *(to test: whether this also happens on the server)*
+- [ ] Client's embedded server seems to be getting stuck during startup (falling through the world (with commands, etc. not working), while the chunks are loading - and they never finnish loading) and shutdown (you get stuck on the „waiting to save World”-screen) *(note1: neither Guzio, nor `knpks` were able to replicate the issue (Guzio was able to achieve partial replication (falling through the world for a minute or 2, then fixed; I had some exit bugs once or twice, but they eventually stopped happening), while `knpks` couldn't at all, albeit their testing was much shorter) - currenly, this seems to affect only and exclusively MidnightSP)* *(note2: Could this be related to having higher-end hardware?
+Some heavily-threaded or -threading mod, like Distant Horizons or ASYNC spreads the load onto all 16 cores (compared to Guzio's and `knpks`'s pathetic 4), which creates more opportunities for some nasty lock-ups (thread 1 waits for thread 2, thread 2 waits for thread 1 - and they just get stuck like this until killed) to rear their ugly heads.)* *(note3: it seems like we can safely ignore it, as it only affects singleplayer (doesn't seem to happen on the dedicated server server-wise, and the embedded server doesn't start on multiplayer client-wise) and this pack is mostly multiplayer-focused, anyway - although I can imagine this does probably make development much more annoying for MidnightSP and I feel sorry for the inncocent lad)*
-- [ ] Issues while entering a world (game incredibly laggy for the first few minutes) *(note: that IS the chunks loading in - recommended solution is to look at the horizon in a single direction until it loads, then look around very slowly, will need to make a note about this in Discord)*
+- [ ] Issues while entering a world (game incredibly laggy for the first few minutes) *(note: that's the chunks loading in - recommended solution is to look at the horizon in a single direction until it loads, then look around very slowly until all other directions load)*
 - [x] If Aether detects Loading Screen Tips - regardless of whether integration with it is enabled in the config or not - it reloads resources right after game loads, leading to a doubled loading screen (which significantly increases the practical startup time - since, even though thanks to RRS we can navigate menus when resources are loading, noone's gonna join the world with a loading bar, especially one so obnoxious (in-game, it's fine when loading) as the one that ELS adds). *(fixed: Tipsn't)*
 - [ ] GregTech's ores become transparent underwater (their polygons disappear - you can see the void)
-- [ ] On some modded biome coastlines, Creeper-hole-like cutouts appear, and they tend to cut off trees and leave them floating *(note: this doesn't seem to happen, rather it is regular world generation issue)*
+- [x] On some modded biome coastlines, Creeper-hole-like cutouts appear, and they tend to cut off trees and leave them floating *(note: this doesn't seem to happen, rather it is regular world generation issue)* *(fixed: alr, whatever u say...)*
 - [ ] Enabling Planet Curvature in Distant Horizons does nothing
-- [ ] With Panoramics seemingly completely cooked, we have nothing to make a main menu panorama for Fancy Menu with.
+- [x] With Panoramics seemingly completely cooked, we have nothing to make a main menu panorama for Fancy Menu with. *(fixed: found [this thing](https://modrinth.com/mod/panorama-screenshot) - not yet in the pack, since we're not doing any FancyMenu stuff yet)*
 - [ ] Small Ships' boats made from wood from WilderWilds don't have textures
-- [ ] Main menu panorama is...
-Uhhhhh......
-Just check the Discord, please *(note: this seems to happen if you disabled WW's panorama resourcepack (which for some reason has to be done every time something changes about resourcepacks), if a WW panorama was showing before)*
+- [ ] WW's panorama texturepack keeps enabling itself against our will any time the packs change (and causes Missing Texture glitches whenever we disable it (ie. set it to the state it's *supposed to* be in) if its panorama was loaded before)

 ## Changelogs:

+### 7a26
+- removed Substrate keybinds (Keaybinds got reset because it got renamed from Substratium, I think?
+Becasue our change-list only mentioned disabling Substratium (not Substrate), even though I'm pretty sure I didn't miss any conflicting mods *and also* mod Substratium doesn't seem to exist.)
+- fixed SimpleVC keybind mix-up (``` ` ``` is for push-to-talk (because of its proximity to) and `M` is mute (for *M*ute) - it was the other way around for some reason)
+- configured Create Dynamic Lights
+- got treatened to disable Zoom-with-Spyglass
+- configured FlightAssistant
+- Added mods: Patchouli
+- Updated mods: BALM, Fzzy Config
+- Removed mods:
+  - Numismatic Bounties (In my testing, it was ALMOST perfectly balanced; I was about to give this economical model a greenlight - **...And then it dropped a get-11-crowns-for-just-32-glass balancing bomb-shell on me**.
+No, thanks.
+I'd rather not have the entire economy cooked for the rest of the edition because some one person got lucky on the Bounty Board.)
+  - Rolling Down in the Deep (it was clunky as hell)
+  - Alloy Forgery (lost the battle with Tinker's)
+  - Exposure (It's a cool concept and I'm very sad to see it go, but - realistically - noone would've ever used this, especially with Immersive Paintings availabe as an alternative to that ender-filter-thingy)
+  - Fusion (not needed without ReChiseled)
+  - HephaestusPlus (not needed without Mythic Metals or any other mod it's supposed to support)
+  - \*Mythic Metals (Although the metals are very cool, they aren't justifies-pulling-down-3-extra-libs cool - which (with Things (the only\* other reason to keep OwoLib) being gone, and no official support for Tinker's, thus needing us to pull down Alloy Forgery (it's a hard-coded dependency and Deps Overrides can't save us here; \**this one is also an OwoLib dependency - but (iself being nothing more than being a dependency of MM, having lost the battle with Tinker's) I'm not counting it*) and HephaestusPlus for integration with Tinker's) is what this mod effectively forces us to do)
+  - OwoLib (not needed without Mythic Metals (and thus Alloy Forgery) and Things)
+  - ReChiseled (lost the battle with Chipped)
+  - Create: ReChiseled (won't work without ReChiseld)
+  - `supermartijn642corelib` (not needed without ReChiseld)
+  - Things (too OP)
+  - Trinkets (we have Trinkets<->Accessories Compat - regular 'ol Trinkets must've snuck in as some dependency and we didn't notice until now)
+  - JustHammers (Tinker's has them)
+  - Sliced'n'Diced (doesn't do enough to justify its existance after Farmer's Delight's removal)
+- Iris (+compat with GeckoLib and Flywheel, +shaders) are no longer client-optional, after Slim Mode QA determined that they can be enabled
+- Vibrative Voice, despite being marked as server-side-only, was causing index sync issues when joining without it onto a server with it, so we had to mark it as client-required.
+We did so, however, without marking SimpleVC as client-required because *apparently, somehow*, it doesn't depend on it.
+We'll see whether they lied about this on their Modrinth page, too...
+(I'd guess YES (considering their track record and how IT'S LITERALLY A PLUGIN for SVC), but who knows?)
+- Create Dynamic Lights are now Client-optional (instead of unsupported); idk what was I smoking when I set it as unsupported before

 ### 7a25
 - Removed WindDog's Bridge Mod (for it was causing a gregtech incompatibility on the server) ((lmao))